 Compulsory textile testing and labeling in the EU

-The European Union has strict quality requirements for most consumer products sold within its area.
-Concerning textiles, the two most important EU-wide legal requirements are the REACH regulation and Regulation (EU) No 1007/2011 on fiber names and labeling.
+The European Union sets strict quality requirements for most consumer products sold within the union.
+Concerning textiles, the two most important EU-wide legal requirements are the REACH Regulation and Regulation (EU) No 1007/2011 on fiber names and labeling.

 REACH requirements